 What You Should Know About Graduating From Community College in Pennsylvania

 One of the most important factors to consider when reviewing community colleges is your career potential and salary goals.
-In 2020, the highest paying careers for associate degree holders in Pennsylvania were air traffic controllers, radio equipment installers and repairers, radiation therapists, funeral home managers, and avionics technicians.
+In 2021, the highest paying careers for associate degree holders in Pennsylvania were air traffic controllers, nuclear technicians, funeral home managers, radiation therapists, and aerospace engineering technicians.

 Associate degree holders looking for jobs in Pennsylvania should consider which fields tend to have high employment rates.
-The five careers with the most job openings for the next decade are preschool teachers (excluding special education), paralegals and legal assistants, physical therapist assistants, dental hygienists, and radiologic technologists.
+The five careers with the most job openings for the next decade are preschool teachers (excluding special education), paralegals and legal assistants, physical therapist assistants, radiologic technologists, and computer network support specialists.

 While some jobs are expected to increase in popularity in the upcoming decade, others are projected to decline.
-The occupations expected to undergo the greatest decline for associate degree holders in Pennsylvania are desktop publishers, respiratory therapy technicians, human resources assistants (excluding payroll and timekeeping), mechanical drafters, and nuclear technicians.
+The occupations expected to undergo the greatest decline for associate degree holders in Pennsylvania are desktop publishers, nuclear technicians, mechanical drafters, and human resources assistants (excluding payroll and timekeeping).

 While researching community colleges, keep in mind which financial aid opportunities are available to you.
 To help you find funding, we’ve created a list of federal and state resources that connect associate degree students to grants, scholarships, and financial aid opportunities in Pennsylvania.

 - Pennsylvania Department of Education.
 The Pennsylvania Department of Education supports students looking to fund their education by providing resources regarding state loans, school grants, and policy and funding regulations.